2011–2017 California drought: 2014

 According to NASA, tests published in January 2014 have shown that the twelve months prior to January 2014 were the driest on record, since record-keeping began in 1885.
 In mid-May 2014, the US Drought Monitor analysis showed that 100% of California was already under "Severe Drought" or a higher level.
 The 2014 drought is considered the worst in 1,200 years.
 As California received additional rainfall in December 2014, this was not expected to end California's drought, and trees were at risk due to weakened roots.
 Experts also noted that due to the soil's extreme dryness and low groundwater levels, it would take significantly more rain—at least five more similar storms—to end the drought.
 On December 18, it was revealed that almost all of the Exceptional Drought in Northern California had been reduced to Extreme Drought severity, as a result of the winter storms that brought rain to California during December.

 In 2014, a study by the UC California Institute for Water Resources was released which found that rainfall has been abnormally high since the late 1800s.
 According to Professor Scott Stine from Cal State East Bay, California experienced its wettest period in seven thousand years during the 20th century, according to his study of tree stumps around Mono Lake, Tenaya Lake and other parts of the Sierra Nevada.
-Stine was quoted as saying in the National Geographic Magazine, "What we have come to consider normal is profoundly wet,".
+Stine was quoted as saying in the National Geographic Magazine, "What we have come to consider normal is profoundly wet".
 This view was backed by Lynn Ingram of University of California, Berkeley, and Glen MacDonald of UCLA.

 Lack of water due to low snowpack prompted Californian governor Jerry Brown to order a series of stringent mandatory water restrictions on April 1, 2015.
 Brown ordered cities and towns to reduce their water usage by 25%, which would amount in 1.5 million acre-feet of water in the nine months following the mandate in April.
-However, Brown's water restrictions were been criticized because they were not applied to California's agricultural sector, which uses around 80% of California's developed water supply.
+However, Brown's water restrictions were criticized because they were not applied to California's agricultural sector, which uses around 80% of California's developed water supply.

 The California Department of Fish and Wildlife closed dozens of streams and rivers to fishing in 2014.
 Lehr has said that he fears coho salmon may go completely extinct south of the Golden Gate Bridge in the near future.
 In early 2014 the main stems of the Eel, Mad, Smith, Van Duzen, and Mattole rivers were closed pending additional rainfall.
 Large areas of the Russian and American rivers were closed indefinitely.
 Most rivers in San Mateo, Santa Cruz and Monterey counties were also closed pending further rainfall.
 Other actions were also taken, such as releasing more water from the Kent Dam in hopes of raising the levels in the Lagunitas Creek watershed—one of the last spawning grounds that wild coho can still reach.